-- 2.1.1 In Class A airspace, IFR flights only are permitted.
-All flights are provided with an air traffic control service and are separated from each other. - 2.1.2 In Class C airspace, IFR and VFR flights are permitted.
+2.1.1 In Class A airspace, IFR flights only are permitted.
+All flights are provided with an air traffic control service and are separated from each other.

+2.1.2 In Class C airspace, IFR and VFR flights are permitted.
 All flights are provided with an air traffic control service and IFR flights are separated from other IFR, Special VFR, and VFR flights.
 VFR flights are separated from IFR flights and receive traffic information in respect of other VFR flights.
-Special VFR flights are separated from other Special VFR flights when visibility is less than VMC. - 2.1.3 In Class D airspace, IFR and VFR flights are permitted and all flights are provided with an air traffic control service.
+Special VFR flights are separated from other Special VFR flights when visibility is less than VMC.

+2.1.3 In Class D airspace, IFR and VFR flights are permitted and all flights are provided with an air traffic control service.
 IFR flights are separated from other IFR and Special VFR flights, and receive traffic information in respect of VFR flights.
 VFR flights receive traffic information in respect of all other flights.
-Special VFR flights are separated from other Special VFR flights when visibility is less than VMC. - 2.1.4 In Class E airspace, IFR and VFR flights are permitted.
+Special VFR flights are separated from other Special VFR flights when visibility is less than VMC.

+2.1.4 In Class E airspace, IFR and VFR flights are permitted.
 IFR flights are provided with an air traffic control service, are separated from other IFR flights, and receive traffic information on VFR flights as far as is practicable.
-VFR flights receive a Surveillance Information Service (SIS) on request. - 2.1.5 At controlled aerodromes, ATC provides runway separation to all aircraft. - 2.1.6 Flight at the common vertical or lateral boundary between airspace classes will receive services in accordance with the airspace of lower alphabetical categorisation (where Class A is the highest and Class G is the lowest).
+VFR flights receive a Surveillance Information Service (SIS) on request.

+2.1.5 At controlled aerodromes, ATC provides runway separation to all aircraft.

+2.1.6 ADF - In military controlled airspace, variations to air traffic services to military aircraft are detailed within the relevant FIHA AD2 SUPP.